Ragmoa/TMCRO-Client/Docs/Documentation.md

 #### Technology

-The bridge is a lua script that uses webSocket to communicate with the client.
+The bridge is a lua script that uses webSocket (more or less...) to communicate with the client.

 #### Reading in RAM

-The bridge will recieve instructions from the client as for which addresses should be watched.
+The bridge will recieve JSON instructions from the client as for which addresses should be watched.
 Here's an exemple:

 ```
-WATCH()
+{"order":"WATCH","range":["0x03002AEA","0x03002AEB"]}
 ```